scalar-labs/scalardb/docs/data-modeling.md

 ## ScalarDB data model
 ScalarDB’s data model is an extended key-value model inspired by the Bigtable data model.
 It is similar to the relational model but differs in several ways, as described below.
+The data model is chosen to abstract various databases, such as relational databases, NoSQL databases, and NewSQL databases.

 The following diagram shows an example of ScalarDB tables, each a collection of records.
 This section first explains what objects, such as tables and records, ScalarDB defines and then describes how to locate records.